selfridgeoya/Threat-Hunt-The-Broker/README.md

 To confirm:

-DeviceFileEvents
+DeviceProcessEvents
-| where FolderPath contains "C:\\Users\\Public"
+| where DeviceName == "as-pc1"
-| where FileName in ("SAM","SYSTEM")
+| where FileName == "reg.exe"
+| where ProcessCommandLine contains "save"
-| project Timestamp, DeviceName, FileName, FolderPath
+| project Timestamp, ProcessCommandLine, AccountName, FolderPath
+| order by Timestamp asc

 This confirms staging prior to exfiltration.

 🚩 Execution Identity

+Credential extraction was performed under a specific user context.

 Format: Username
 What user performed this action?

-Answer:

-Sophie.Turner
+Answer: Sophie.Turner

 🧠 How We Confirmed It

 <img width="2276" height="964" alt="image" src="https://github.com/user-attachments/assets/9dac7a08-49a0-4990-9230-097f8d456099" />